About the Program

 Headstart students attend classes, submit assignments and sit examinations the same as other university students.
 More information can be found on the student examinations and results website.

-Grades are recorded on the students University of Adelaide academic record and any student who passes a Headstart course can receive credit into related University of Adelaide degrees.
-This enables students to fast-track their academic program or study additional courses.
-Headstart participants will receive their Academic Transcript at the conclusion of their participation in the program.
+Grades are recorded on the students University of Adelaide academic record.
+Headstart participants will be able to access their Academic Transcript at the conclusion of their participation in the program.

 • Withdrawal